-Because of our network strength in leisure destinations, we also sell vacation packages through JetBlue Getaways[TM], a one-stop, value-priced vacation service for self-directed packaged travel planning.
-These packages offer competitive fares for air travel on JetBlue along with a selection of JetBlue recommended hotels and resorts, car rentals and local attractions.
+Because of our network strength in leisure destinations, we also sell vacation packages through JetBlue® Vacations, a one-stop, value-priced vacation service for self-directed packaged travel planning.
+These packages offer competitive fares for air travel on JetBlue along with a selection of JetBlue-recommended hotels and resorts, car rentals and local attractions.
+During 2016, we rebanded JetBlue GetawaysTM to JetBlue® Vacations to communicate more clearly to our Customers our many exciting leisure offerings, especially in our growing network in top leisure destinations like Florida and the Caribbean.

-We work to provide a superior air travel experience, including communicating openly and honestly with customers about delays and service disruptions.
+We work to provide a superior air travel experience, including communicating openly and honestly with Customers about delays and service disruptions.
 We are the only major U.S. airline to have a Customer Bill of Rights.
-This program was introduced in 2007 to provide compensation to customers who experience inconveniences.
+This program was introduced in 2007 to provide compensation to Customers who experience inconveniences.
 This Customer Bill of Rights commits us to high service standards and holds us accountable if we fall short.

-In 2015, we completed 98.6% of our scheduled flights.
+In 2016, we completed 98.7% of our scheduled flights.
 Unlike most other airlines, we have a policy of not overbooking flights.

-Our customers have repeatedly indicated the distinctive JetBlue Experience is an important reason why they select us over other carriers.
+Our Customers have repeatedly indicated the distinctive JetBlue Experience is an important reason why they select us over other carriers.
 We measure and monitor customer feedback regularly which helps us to continuously improve customer satisfaction.
 One way we do so is by measuring our net promoter score, or NPS.
 This metric is used by companies in a broad range of industries to measure and monitor the customer experience.
 Many of the leading consumer brands that are recognized for great customer service receive high NPS scores.
 We believe a higher NPS score has positive effects on customer loyalty and ultimately leads to increased revenue.